- 1 Overview

 Can I use recorded music in my IC tent?

-We have asked all players not to use background music playing from an electronic source in the IC area.
+We have asked all players not to use background music playing from an electronic source.
 Using music like this remains a controversial issue, some attendees like it - but some don't.
 In Empire we have worked as hard as possible to encourage the presence of IC musicians at events - and we want to continue that by encouraging players to hire IC performers if they want IC music in their establishments.

 Can I smoke in the tents?